 There was a brief time this morning when there was a report that San Diego Chargers running back Ryan Mathews had been arrested for a fight outside a club.
 A man got taken to the hospital as a result, according to the report that we won't draw any more attention to.

-Then a legitimate news organization started making calls and figured out that someone was arrested for a fight at that club, but it was not Ryan Mathews.
+Then a legitimate news organization started making calls and figured out that someone was arrested for a fight at that club, but it was NOT Ryan Mathews.
 The San Diego Union-Tribune quoted San Diego Police Sgt.
-Robin Rose as saying, "We can say that he was definitely not arrested by SDPD."
+Robin Rose saying, "We can say that he was definitely not arrested by SDPD."

 And all of this was a pretty big surprise to Mathews himself on a Monday morning: